mantidproject/mantid/docs/source/release/v6.1.0/indirect_geometry.rst

 Improvements
 ############
 - In Indirect Data Analysis F(Q) fit the default fitting function remains None when switching to EISF.
+- Added a scroll bar to the Bayes interface tabs and Elwin and I(Q, t) in data analysis for users on small screens.

 Bug Fixes
 #########